aaron-grau/curic/react/projects/pokedex/README.md

   Here, the keys in your json response are the primary keys of the pokémon.
 The values are the pokémon themselves.
 Let's use jBuilder here!

   * Iterate over each pokémon.
-  * Use `json.set!` to explicity set the key to the pokémon's id
+  * Use `json.set!` to explicity set the key to the pokémon's id.
-  * Use `json.extract!` to grab the pokémon's id, name, and image_url
+  * Use `json.extract!` to grab the pokémon's id, name, and image_url.
     * We don't need to return any more information than this for our index route!

   ```ruby